 Overcoming loneliness at the top

 In learning to cope with the isolation brought about by positional power, Head Teachers have to learn how to develop new types of relationships.
 An individual’s capacity to do so will impact on the degree to which they are able to deepen levels of resilience and maintain a hopeful and optimistic outlook.

 This is essential, as rarely are Heads told of the personal psychological and emotional adjustments that accompany the school change process and which often lead to heightened feelings of isolation.
 Many Heads think, “I must be the only one going through this.” when their internal equilibrium tips.
 It’s not until forums are created where it is safe to share with other Heads, that they realise they are not alone and that indeed many of their fellow Heads are feeling the same way!

 These unfamiliar psychological and emotional adjustments often leave many a good Head feeling like they are having to learn to walk again.
 Just as when they were a child learning to walk and had to be supported by loved ones to move from a place of unconscious incompetence to unconscious competence [Maslow’s Four Stages of Learning], so as a school leader, they too have to be supported to move to this confident place of being.

-Very often it can be fellow Heads, who have either travelled the road before or indeed, who may be learning to travel it at the same time, who can be one of the most valuable forms of support.
+Very often it can be fellow Heads or leaders, who have either travelled the road before or indeed, who may be learning to travel it at the same time, who can be one of the most valuable forms of support.

 Without this support, the experience for a Head Teacher who is growing into their role can be both lonely and limiting.
 Progress can be slow and in extreme cases stunted; neither the individual nor those they lead seem to be able to reach the level of maturity necessary for sustained personal effectiveness.
 However, with a fellow Head or indeed a small network or consortium the journey to ‘unconscious competence’ can feel so different.